Costa Rica Residency Guide 2026: Visas for Expats

 • Recommendation: use electronic apostilles (e-Apostille) for faster processing.

-• Renewal: must have spent at least 180 days in Costa Rica during year one.
+• Must demonstrate 180 days of physical presence in Costa Rica during year one.

 TIP